NyoroGiraffe/Experi-City/04_Analyses/A01_AI-NH.md

 ---
-meta-description: "A technical analysis arguing that an AI designed to pursue Narrative Happiness—each person's unique, meaningful life story—becomes structurally safe and powerful.
+description: "A technical analysis arguing that an AI designed to pursue Narrative Happiness—each person's unique, meaningful life story—becomes structurally safe and powerful.
 Derived from the fiction Experi-City Hanasaka by Nyoro Giraffe." meta-og:description: "A technical analysis arguing that an AI designed to pursue Narrative Happiness—each person's unique, meaningful life story—becomes structurally safe and powerful.
 Derived from the fiction Experi-City Hanasaka by Nyoro Giraffe."
 meta-author: "Nyoro Giraffe (world) / Claude Sonnet 4.6 (analysis)"
 tags: